cp4u17/stemCellIdentity/README.md

 # stemCellIdentity
-Scripts for the generation of the figures presented in "Universal principles of lineage architecture andstem cell identity in renewing tissues"
+Scripts for generating the figures presented in "Universal principles of lineage architecture andstem cell identity in renewing tissues"

+- srunExampleDynamics.m: figure 3 of main text
+- srunFeedback.m: figure 1 of supplemental material